-It is known very precisely today that one ton of corn can only produce 413 liters of ethanol on average, according to densities.
+One ton of corn can only produce 413 liters of ethanol on average.
 That is equivalent to 109 gallons.

 The average price of corn in U.S. ports has risen to $167 per ton.
 Thus, 320 million tons of corn would be required to produce 35 billion gallons of ethanol.

-According to UN Food and Agricultural Organization (FAO) figures, the U.S. corn harvest rose to 280.2 million tons in the year 2005.
+According to United Nations Food and Agricultural Organization (FAO) figures, the U.S. corn harvest rose to 280.2 million tons in the year 2005.

-Although the president is talking of producing fuel derived from grass or wood shavings, anyone can understand that these are phrases totally lacking in realism.
+Although the president is talking of producing fuel derived from grass or wood shavings, these are phrases totally lacking in realism.
 Let’s be clear: 35 billion gallons translates into 35 followed by nine zeros!

-Afterwards will come beautiful examples of what experienced and well-organized U.S. farmers can achieve in terms of human productivity by hectare: corn converted into ethanol; the chaff from that corn converted into animal feed containing 26 percent protein; cattle dung used as raw material for gas production.
+Afterwards will come beautiful examples of what experienced and well-organized U.S. farmers can achieve in terms of human productivity: corn converted into ethanol; the chaff from that corn converted into animal feed containing 26 percent protein; cattle dung used as raw material for gas production.

-Of course, this is after voluminous investments only within the reach of the most powerful enterprises, in which everything has to be moved on the basis of electricity and fuel consumption.
-Apply that recipe to the countries of the Third World and you will see that people among the hungry masses of the Earth will no longer eat corn.
-Or something worse: lend funding to poor countries to produce corn ethanol based on corn or any other food and not a single tree will be left to defend humanity from climate change.
+But, this is after voluminous investments only within the reach of the most powerful enterprises, where everything moves on the basis of electricity and fuel.
+Apply that recipe to the countries of the Third World, and you will see that people among the hungry masses of the Earth will no longer eat corn.
+Or something worse: lend funding to poor countries to produce ethanol based on corn or other food and not a single tree will be left to defend humanity from climate change.

 Other countries in the rich world are planning to use not only corn but also wheat, sunflower seeds, rapeseed and other foods for fuel production.
 For the Europeans, for example, it would become a business to import all of the world’s soybeans with the aim of reducing the fuel costs for their automobiles and feeding their animals with the chaff from that legume, particularly rich in all types of essential amino acids.

-In Cuba, alcohol used to be produced as a byproduct of the sugar industry after having made three extractions of sugar from cane juice.
+In Cuba, alcohol used to be produced as a byproduct of the sugar industry.
 Climate change is already affecting our sugar production.
-Lengthy periods of drought alternating with record rainfall barely make it possible to produce sugar with an adequate yield during the 100 days of our very moderate winter; hence, there is less sugar per ton of cane or less cane per hectare due to prolonged drought in the months of planting and cultivation.
+Lengthy periods of drought alternating with record rainfall barely make it possible to produce sugar with an adequate yield during the 100 days of our very moderate winter.
+Hence, there is less sugar per ton of cane or less cane per acre due to prolonged drought in the months of planting and cultivation.

 All the countries of the world, rich and poor, without any exception, could save millions and millions of dollars in investment and fuel simply by changing all the incandescent light bulbs for fluorescent ones, an exercise that Cuba has carried out in all homes throughout the country.
 That would provide a breathing space to resist climate change without killing the poor masses through hunger.

-Today, we are seeing for the first time a really globalized economy and a dominant power in the economic, political and military terrain that in no way resembles that of Imperial Rome.
+Today, we are seeing for the first time a really globalized economy and a dominant power in an economic, political and military terrain that in no way resembles that of Imperial Rome.

 Some people will be asking themselves why I am talking of hunger and thirst.
-My response to that: it is not about the other side of the coin, but about several sides of something else, like a die with six sides, or a polyhedron with many more sides.
+My response to that: the problem is not like a two-sided coin, but like dice with six sides, or a polyhedron with many more sides.

-I refer in this case to an official news agency, founded in 1945 and generally well-informed about economic and social questions in the world: TELAM.
-It said, and I quote:
+I refer in this case to a report by TELAM [Argentina’s official news agency], founded in 1945 and generally well informed about economic and social questions in the world.
+It said: